-1. Member has been admitted to behavioral health inpatient, crisis unit, mobile crisis or urgent care in the last five years (the ending date for eligibility is five years after the last discharge); or

-2. Member is an adult (18+) who is either: (a) enrolled at a certified substance abuse agency and have a substance abuse service focus on the CDC or (b) enrolled in a specialty court program (eligibility is only maintained while enrolled in those programs); or3.
+- 1. Member has been admitted to behavioral health inpatient, crisis unit, mobile crisis or urgent care in the last five years (the ending date for eligibility is five years after the last discharge); or - 2.
+Member is an adult (18+) who is either: (a) enrolled at a certified substance abuse agency and have a substance abuse service focus on the CDC or (b) enrolled in a specialty court program (eligibility is only maintained while enrolled in those programs); or - 3.
 Member is currently homeless, as identified on the CDC as 'Homeless-Shelter' or 'Homeless-Streets' (eligibility only applies if currently homeless).

-Amount of Service Allowable Regular case management units are 16 units per member per year.
+Amount of Service Allowable Regular case management units are 12 units per member per month.
 A member must meet the medical necessity criteria above to be eligible for increased case management units.
-If medical necessity criteria is met, the member will have access to 24 units per member per month.
-Service Authorization, Billing & Post Payment Review • If the member meets medical necessity criteria, but is not reflected in the PICIS or MMIS system as such, providers will need to submit a PA Adjustment with supporting documentation. • If the member meets medical necessity criteria, providers will need to include a 'GD' modifier on the case management claim at the end of the current service.
-For example, if your current service is T1017 HEHM, you would change to T1017 HEHMGD (before the 16 unit limit has been reached, it will not matter if you include the modifier or not). • If provider bills a claim with a 'GD' modifier and it is later determined that the member did NOT meet medical necessity criteria, the claim will need corrected (a report in PICIS is available to assist providers in identifying claims which need correction).
+If medical necessity criteria is met, the member will have access to 25 units per member per month.
+Service Authorization, Billing & Post Payment Review If the member meets medical necessity criteria, but is not reflected in the PICIS or MMIS system as such, providers will need to submit a PA Adjustment with supporting documentation.
+If provider bills for more than 12 units and it is later determined that the member did NOT meet medical necessity criteria, the claim will need corrected (a report in PICIS is available to assist providers in identifying claims which need correction).
 If the provider has not corrected the claim within 30 days of payment, the claim may be recouped.